a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 # baz
 ```

-`CallbackCallHandler` may be considered the base call handler class for most purposes.
+`scrolls.interpreter.callhandler.CallbackCallHandler` may be considered the base call handler class for most purposes.
 All builtin language features
-are implemented with `CallbackCallHandler`.
+are implemented with `scrolls.interpreter.callhandler.CallbackCallHandler`.
 See `scrolls.builtins`.